-According to the laboratory results, one (1) liming application of 45 lbs. per 1,000 square feet for Nutrient Management Area 1 is needed for the first year of this NMP.
+According to the laboratory results, two split lime applications of 35 lbs. per 1,000 square feet for soil sampling area DT-1 for a total of 70 lbs. per 1,000 square feet and one application of 30 lbs. per 1,000 square feet for soil sampling area DT-3 are needed for the first year of this NMP.
 See Table 2 for recommended amounts and timing of applications.